Quantum key distribution with correlated sources: Abstract

 \section{Abstract}

-Implementation security is a critical problem in quantum key distribution (QKD).
-With the advent of measurement-device-independent QKD, all security loopholes of the measurement unit have been closed.
-Securing the source, however, remains an elusive issue.
-Despite the tremendous progress made by developing security proofs that accommodate most typical source imperfections, such proofs usually disregard the effect of pulse correlations.
-That is, they disregard the fact that the state of an emitted signal can depend on the signals selected previously.
-Here, we close this gap by introducing a simple yet general method to prove the security of QKD with arbitrary pulse correlations.
-Our method is compatible with those security proofs that accommodate all the other source imperfections, thus paving the way towards achieving implementation security in QKD with arbitrary flawed devices.
-Moreover, we introduce a new security proof, which we call the reference technique, that provides high performance in the presence of source imperfections.
+In theory, quantum key distribution (QKD) offers information-theoretic security.
+In practice, however, it does not due to the discrepancies between the assumptions used in the security proofs and the behaviour of the real apparatuses.
+Recent years have witnessed a tremendous effort to fill the gap, but the treatment of correlations among pulses has remained a major elusive problem.
+Here, we close this gap by introducing a simple yet general method to prove the security of QKD with arbitrarily long-range pulse correlations.
+Our method is compatible with those security proofs that accommodate all the other typical device imperfections, thus paving the way towards achieving implementation security in QKD with arbitrary flawed devices.
+Moreover, we introduce a new framework for security proofs, which we call the reference technique.
+This framework includes existing security proofs as special cases and it can be widely applied to a number of QKD protocols.